Categories

 Case 1: Aggregated grid following converters connected to a Thevenin equivalent

 The transmission system is modeled as a long HVAC cable connected to a simplified Thevenin grid equivalent.
 The 420 MW power plant is represented by two aggregated power generation units (PGUs) of 180 MW and 240 MW.
+In this scenario the converters operate in grid-following mode.

 The parameters for this aggregated system were derived from a detailed system representation, ensuring that the dynamics of the converters and their interaction with the grid remain consistent between the two.
 While the original benchmark configuration falls well within the capabilities of the modal and impedance analysis techniques discussed in CIGRE technical brochure 928, a simplified reduced-order model was developed to make the benchmark more accessible for researchers exploring new stability analysis methods, as well as to present results more concisely and clearly.